cardstack/boxel/README.md

 ### ember-cli Hosted App

+Prerequisite:
+Make sure that you have created a matrix user for the base realm, drafts realm, and for the published realm.
+To make it easier, you can execute `pnpm register-realm-users` in `packages/matrix/`, this will create a matrix user for the base realm, drafts realm, and a matrix user for the published realm.

 In order to run the ember-cli hosted app:

 1. `pnpm build` in the boxel-ui/addon workspace to build the boxel-ui addon.